 TWO WAYS OF THINKING

+As the Albert Einstein quote says – the intuitive and the rational are important parts of our being.
 Turns out I had both ways of thinking in my hands – intuitive and rational.
 Head lines reveal how we take in and process information.
-One had trumped the other in much of my earlier years.
+One had dominated the other in much of my earlier years.
 Here’s a close up of my head lines.
 (For you Hand Analysts and Palmists out there, yes, I do have very complex hands.)

 My rational, analytical head line on my left hand is straight and unbroken.
 On the right hand I have 2 sketchy intuitive, gut-based head lines plus some more complications I won’t go into.
 Although I have double capacity for intuitive, emotionally based thinking, the lines are broken and “unsure” of themselves.

 Kind of explains why I was so unsure of my intuitive skills.
 This is about trusting your gut and I had been ignoring my gut for years, not believing in my intuitive hits.
 THANKS to my hand analysis mentors for helping me use both ways of thinking in balance in my life and in my work.